L1 Visa Transfer FAQs

-How do I respond to a Request for Evidence?
+How do I respond to an L1 visa Request for Evidence

 Once your L-1 petition is complete, it will be submitted to USCIS for adjudication.
-If during the adjudication process a USCIS officer determines that additional information is needed to render a decision on the case, a Request for Evidence (RFE) will be issued.
+If, during the adjudication process, a USCIS officer determines that additional information is needed to render a decision on the case, a Request for Evidence (RFE) may be issued.
 Such requests vary in length depending on the extent of information and documentation requested.
 A strong RFE response is essential for any L-1 facing an RFE challenge.
 NNU Immigration has the experience needed to quickly and efficiently respond to any RFE.

 What happens at the L1 visa interview?

 Whether following approval of a Blanket or regular L-1 petition, employees seeking L-1 status must attend a visa interview at a US consular post abroad.
 Interview procedures vary widely among consular posts so it is important to carefully follow instructions provided for the post where the L-1 interview will be held.

 At the L-1 visa interview a consular officer will ask the employee questions to confirm the information provided in the L1 petition about the applicant and his or her intended US employment.
 The employee will be notified of the decision made on the application at the end of the interview.
 Provided the application is approved the consular officer will retain the employee’s passport for visa stamping.

 The passport with embossed L1 visa stamp will be returned to the employee within approximately one week of the interview.
 Once received the employee is permitted to travel to the US to work in L1 status in line with the employment described in the L1 petition.

 If an employee is performing an executive or managerial role in the United States, they will be allowed to spend seven years in the US in L1 status before they have to return abroad for at least one year before being granted L-1 status again.